fpillet/NSLogger/README.markdown

 *NSLogger* feature summary:

-  * View logs using the Mac OS X desktop viewer
+  * View logs using the Mac OS X desktop viewer, accept connections from local network clients (using Bonjour) or remote clients connecting directly over the internet
   * Online (application running and connected to _NSLogger_) and offline (saved logs) log viewing
   * Buffer all traces in memory or in a file, send them over to viewer when a connection is acquired
-  * View logs from client applications on the local network, or remotely over the internet
+  * Secure logging (connections use SSL by default)
   * Save viewer logs to share them and/or review them later
   * Export logs to text files
   * Open raw buffered traces files that you brought back from client applications not directly connected to the log viewer